dannycab/phy321msu/admin/teachers.md

 >
 > Monday and Wednesday's class will be lecture-based; Friday's classes will be activity-based workshops. *We will work the more challenging exercises together in class on Friday.*
 >
-> You are encouraged to attend in person, but if you are unable to do so, you can join the lecture via this [Zoom Link](https://dannycab.github.io/meet). **Classes will not be recorded.**

 ## Professor